 The Collection brand, U.S.-produced outside of Asheville, North Carolina is an example of investing wealth in local communities, empowering workers, and practicing intentional environmental stewardship, while showing that US-based manufacturing can thrive.

-During this four-day virtual workshop, you will learn about Catholic Social Teaching and how our faith calls us to create just economies.
+During this three hour virtual workshop, you will learn about Catholic Social Teaching and how our faith calls us to create just economies.
 You will draw connections between your consumption, as well as that of the institutions you belong to, and its effects on workers and the environment.

 These are complex issues, but we hope the time together can create a space to begin digging into challenging questions like: